 Letters of recommendation

 Applicants are required to submit a form of scholarly writing such as a sample essay, article, or book chapter that you have written (solo author only).
-The maximum length is 20 pages.
+The maximum length is 20 pages (including bibliography).
 Complete theses or longer works are not acceptable forms of writing for this application.

 Applicants are required to upload unofficial transcripts from all colleges and universities attended.
 If transcripts are in a foreign language, please submit only English translated version.
 Please do not send this directly to the University; hardcopy official transcripts are required only upon matriculation.